julienlevasseur/Profiler/README.md

 credentials.
 To configure the AWS credentials, you can refer to the AWS SDK documentation: [](https://aws.github.io/aws-sdk-go-v2/docs/configuring-sdk/#specifying-credentials)

+Profiler decides whether to use SSM by resolving those credentials, rather than by calling AWS: if the AWS credential chain answers -- from the environment, the shared credentials file, or an instance role -- the profiles stored under `/profiler` appear in `profiler list`; if it does not, SSM is skipped and the other repositories are listed as usual.

+On a machine that has AWS credentials but no interest in SSM profiles, drop `ssm` from `supportedRepositories` to keep `profiler list` from asking.

 ##### Configuration

 Supported SSM configuration options: